Offboarding and Employee Exit Strategy

 Focus on Tracking and Measuring Attrition

-Involentary Exits: Ensure every manager and HRBP is trained in proper performance management and exit procedures.
+Involuntary Exits: Ensure every manager and HRBP is trained in proper performance management and exit procedures.

 Mature